- Day & Time:

 Confirmed speakers and panellists:

-Professor Fiona Charnley (EPSRC’s DICE Network+ lead)
+Professor Fiona Charnley (EPSRC’s DICE Network+ lead, University of Exeter)

-Tim Griggs (ARUP)
+Tim Griggs (Director, ARUP)

-Thomas Addison (Greater Manchester Combined Authority)
+Thomas Addison (Local Economic Strategy Principal (Low Carbon Economy), Greater Manchester Combined Authority)

 Rationale